mukoedo1993/mukoedo1993/README.md

 tech stacks: mongodb, noSQL, ejs, webpack...
 ### iii: a simple CRUD of mysql website:
 https://github.com/mukoedo1993/mysql-nodejs-api
-tech stacks: ejs, mySQL, express...
+(free mysql host has expired... will try to find a new free one later ... :( ... ) tech stacks: ejs, mySQL, express...

 ### iv: a simple CRUD of Mongodb's search engine for movies: